jeramiahgcoffey/kboards/README.md

 ### Continued development
-In the future, I would love to implement a drag and drop feature for the tasks.
+In the future, I would love to extend the drag and drop functionality to include reordering task within their columns.
 I think this would make the application feel really nice to work with.
 I would also like to beef up the typescript usage, and testing coverage.
 Another feature that this application needs is user setting configurations.